 In designing and evaluating our disclosure controls and procedures, our management recognized that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving their objectives, and our management necessarily applied its judgment in evaluating the cost-benefit relationship of possible controls and procedures.
-Based on this evaluation, our chief executive officer and chief financial officer concluded that, as of June 30, 2004, as a result of the material weakness in our internal controls over financial reporting described in our auditors report, our disclosure controls and procedures were not effective with respect to our accounting for income taxes and required implementation of the changes discussed below.
-We have evaluated the impact of the internal control weakness and reportable condition discussed above.
-Based on our evaluation, we do not believe that the control weakness and reportable condition noted above led to any material misstatements in the consolidated financial statements included in this report.
+Based on their evaluation, our chief executive officer and chief financial officer concluded that, as a result of the material weaknesses in our internal controls over financial reporting described above, our disclosure controls and procedures were not effective as of June 30, 2004.